All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Week 1 to 2

 The most common early report is vivid dreams.
 This is a sign that sleep architecture is shifting, with more time spent in deeper sleep stages.
 Some users also notice falling asleep faster and feeling slightly more rested upon waking.
-These early changes are encouraging but represent just the beginning of the sleep optimization process.
+These early changes are encouraging but represent just the beginning of the sleep improvement process.

 Week 2 to 4